Step Back in Time with Virtual History Lessons, 3D Tours of Historic Buildings, a Digital Dinosaur Safari, and More

 Explore the last farmhouse in Manhattan through online activities from Dyckman Farmhouse Museum Alliance (DFMA).
 Dyckman at Home resources include historical activities for the entire family, from a virtual tour of the 18th century Dutch Colonial style farmhouse to interactive experiments and crafts.
 Create eco-friendly cardboard roll art that encourages people to reuse, reduce and recycle, or download the Luna Activity Book which includes a word search and maze.
 Learn how seeds grow with the Germination Experiment.

-If you’re looking for some food for thought, learn about the history of cacao and then try tasty, healthy recipes for plant-based seedling cupcakes or aquafaba chocolate mousse.
+If you’re looking for some food for thought, learn about the history of cacao and then try tasty, healthy recipes for plant-based seedling cupcakes.
 Continue to perfect your culinary skills by watching a virtual cooking class with the Nourishing Japan Kitchen hosted on the DFMA Facebook page.

 Glimpse Wartime Culture with the Imperial War Museums